mmahdi98/SystolicArrayConvolution/README.md

 * One of the challenging parts was implementing the multiplier which was used in the original design, you can see the schema of it in [here](bitwise_pe_multiplier.jpg)

 ### TODO
-- [ ] Adding schema of bitwise original design
+- [ ] Adding the schema of bitwise original design
-- [ ] Adding schema of 8bit serial design
+- [ ] Adding the schema of 8bit serial design

 *for educational or scientific usage, please cite this repository*